neilmartindev/neilmartindev/README.md

 </p>

 ---
 I'm a software engineer from the UK.
 I work in a private consultancy for machine automation, controls and instrumentation.
-I also spend my spare time at a local aerospace company that develops commercial rockets that have a gross weight of around 2,500kg.
+I spend some of my spare time at a local aerospace company that develops commercial rockets that have a gross weight of around 2,500kg.

 I work with both front end and back end technologies and not afraid to get stuck into something technical.